vieter-v/vieter/docs/content/usage/builds/schedule.md

 ## CLI tool

 The Vieter binary contains a command that shows you the next matching times for a given expression.
-This can be useful to understand the syntax.
+This can be useful for understanding the syntax.
 For more information, see [vieter-schedule(1)](https://rustybever.be/man/vieter/vieter-schedule.1.html).